Q: What is Amazon S3 on Outposts?

 Q: How much data can I store in S3 on Outposts?

-You can add 48 TB or 96 TB of S3 storage capacity to your Outposts.
+You can add 26 TB, 48 TB or 96 TB of S3 storage capacity to your Outposts (the 26 TB S3 option is only supported on Outposts with 11 TB EBS configured).
 You can create up to 100 buckets on each Outpost.
 Object size limits are consistent with S3 in the AWS Region (5 TB object max, and 5 GB max per PUT).

 Q: Can I add S3 storage to my existing Outposts today?

 Yes.
 Depending on your current Outpost configuration and storage capacity, you may be able to add S3 storage to an existing Outpost, or you may need to work with your AWS account team to add additional hardware to support S3 on Outposts.

 Q: What happens when I run out of S3 storage space on my Outpost?

 If there is not enough space to store an object on your Outpost, the API will return an insufficient capacity exemption (ICE).
 To avoid this, you can create CloudWatch alerts that alert when storage utilization exceeds a threshold.
 You can use this to free up space by explicitly deleting data, using a lifecycle expiration policy, or copying data from your Outposts to an S3 bucket in an AWS Region using AWS DataSync.
 There is a 50 TB limit on bucket size, and you manage storage across all your S3 buckets on the Outpost as a whole.

 Q: Is my data stored on S3 on Outposts encrypted?